no10ds/dorc/docs/getting_started.md

 ## Setup

-All of the commands used within a *dorc* project are exposed as Make commands.
+All of the commands used within *dorc* are exposed as `Make` commands.
 Perform the following sequence to get started

 1. `make python-setup` - Installs the relevant Python version using pyenv
 2. `make venv` - Creates the Python virtual environment and installs all relevant packages